Audio Not Working in Android Emulator for iOS — Fixes

 - If IPA audio fails after re-signing, use cloud until a new build is available.

-- For latency-critical gaming, try remote play alternatives and compare with remote play vs emulator: which is best for gaming on iPhone?.
+- For latency-critical gaming, try remote play alternatives and compare with remote play vs Android emulator for iPhone gaming.

 Conclusion: Start With Permissions and Codec Tweaks

 Most audio failures resolve after checking mute states, switching codecs, and lowering resolution.
 When those do not work, focus on host drivers or re-signing.
+The deeper sections in this guide — codec comparison, iOS audio system conflicts, Bluetooth behavior, and game-specific issues — give you the diagnostic vocabulary to track down the remaining edge cases.
 Keep a fallback path and your settings notes handy so you can restore sound quickly and stay productive or keep gaming smoothly.

 FAQs